 About Parkinson's Disease (PD)

 Affecting an estimated one million Americans and 10 million worldwide, PD is the second-most common neurodegenerative disease after Alzheimer's and is the 14th-leading cause of death in the United States.
-It is associated with a progressive loss of motor control (e.g., shaking or tremor at rest and lack of facial expression) as well as non-motor symptoms (e.g., depression and A feeling of nervousness, worried thoughts and physical distress.).
+It is associated with a progressive loss of motor control (e.g., shaking or tremor at rest and lack of facial expression) as well as non-motor symptoms (e.g., A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and A feeling of nervousness, worried thoughts and physical distress.).
 There is no cure for PD and 60,000 new cases are diagnosed each year in the United States alone.

 # # #

 Editor's Note: Interviews are available upon request